Wedding Songs and Playlists

 C. Is there a possibility this could really create a buzz and take the night in a different unexpected direction that could take the energy to a different level?

 D. Is the request from someone very close to the bride and groom and/or important to them?

 Weighing it all up

-I will weigh up all those factors and try to come to a decision that I feel will be best for the bride and groom and their guests as a whole, which unfortunately can sometimes result in upsetting one person, but if it’s a choice between upsetting one person and maintaining a special atmosphere or trying to please the awkward requester and harming the atmosphere for everyone else then there is no choice.
+I will weigh up all those factors and try to decide that I feel will be best for the bride and groom and their guests which unfortunately can sometimes result in upsetting one person, but if it’s a choice between upsetting one person and maintaining a special atmosphere or trying to please the awkward requester and harming the atmosphere for everyone else, then there is no choice.